rithmschool/react_curriculum/Unit-02/01-react_router.md

 registerServiceWorker();
 ```

 There are a few things to take note of here.
 First, we imported `BrowserRouter` as `Router`.
-The `BrowserRouter`, as the name implies, is a router designed for the bowser.
+The `BrowserRouter`, as the name implies, is a router designed for the browser.
+There are other types of routers you can import, but for now, the `BrowserRouter` is the only one we'll need.

 Second, notice that our `App` component is now a child of `Router`.
-Whenever you use react router, you will need to wrap your application in a Router just like the example above.
+Whenever you use React Router, you will need to wrap your application in a Router just like the example above.

-Next, edit `src/App.js` to have the following:
+Next, edit `src/App.js` to have the following (this example is taken from the [React Router docs](https://reacttraining.com/react-router/web/example/basic)):

 ```js
 import React from 'react';